tmtsoftware/csw/docs/src/main/services/database.md

 @@@ note { title=Hint }

-* Any exception encountered while connecting to postgres server will be wrapped in `DatabaseException`.
+* Any exception encountered while connecting to PostgreSQL server will be wrapped in `DatabaseException`.

 @@@

-#### Connect for Write Access
+#### Connect with Write Access

 In order to connect to PostgreSQL for write access (or any other access other than read), use the `DatabaseServiceFactory` as shown below with different environment variables: